 Was a permanent position funded?
 I would love to wrap this up with a bow and say that a full-time child life position was created immediately for the urology clinic.
-In short, the budget does not allow it at
+In short, the budget does not allow it at this time.
+One positive outcome of the pilot was that pediatric urologist Courtney Streur, MD, identified an opportunity to conduct a formal research study.
 The "Child Life Intervention in Urology" research study in our clinic was recently approved by the IRB and has begun measuring the effectiveness of child life's involvement, specifically with CMGs.
 The study includes a pre-test survey to gauge parents' anxiety level and their perception of their child's anxiety level.
 During the procedure, parents complete the FLACC scale, which measures the patient's level of physical distress by rating their face, legs, activity, cry, and ability to be consoled (Malviya et al., 2006).
 A post-test survey asks parents to reflect on how the procedure went for their child and their perception of child life's effectiveness at reducing anxiety and pain.
 In addition to the parental measures, nurses complete a survey about their perception of the patient's experience, the effectiveness of child life, and the readability of the test results.
 If the patient is cognitively capable and at least 5 years old, they are asked to rate their pain on the Wong Baker Faces scale (Baker & Wong, 1987) and their anxiety on the Children's Fear Scale (McMurtry et al., 2011).